st-tutorial/st-tutorial.github.io/_pages/eacl2021-materials.md

 ---
-permalink: /materials/
+permalink: /overview/
-title: "EACL 2021 Materials"
+title: "EACL 2021 Overview"
 ---

-Slides and recordings for the tutorial will be posted here closer to EACL 2021.
+Slides and recordings for the tutorial will be posted closer to EACL 2021.

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>